Rendbagoez93/fastprint-test/README.md

 # Test Junior Programmer – Product Management

+## Author
+Created by : Rendy Herdianto
+---

 This project is a solution for the **Junior Programmer Test**.
 The application fetches product data from an external API, stores it in a database, and provides CRUD functionality with filtering based on product status.

 ---